kevinfarrugia/react-glider/README.md

 ### Responsive mode

-You are able to set different settings for different viewport widths.
+You can set different settings for different viewport widths.

 ```jsx
 <Glider